 Examples of Mission Command can be seen throughout history from Napoleon to the German Army in WWII.
 However, it came to prominence in the Prussian Army during the 1800s.

-Mission Command, also known as Auftragstaktik (mission type tactics), was a major component of maneuver warfare doctrine which Helmuth von Moltke institutionalized in to the Prussian and later German military doctrine.
+Mission Command, also known as Auftragstaktik (mission-type tactics), was a major component of manoeuvre warfare doctrine which Helmuth von Moltke institutionalized into the Prussian and later German military doctrine.
 Requirements for mission command was identified after the Prussian Army suffered heavy defeats to Napoleon at the battle of Jena and Auerstadt in 1806.

 The Prussian Army identified that they lost the battle due to their inability to communicate quickly and effectively with their front line commanders.
 They relied on the Senior Commander giving his orders and the Junior Commanders obeying those orders.
 These orders were given prior to the battle and could only be changed by further orders coming from the Senior Commander by runner or signal.